 Most of the time you’ll get ninety days (if your country has a ninety-day maximum – some don’t so please check) but sometimes it’s less.

-The immigration officer will stamp your passport and write the number of days he or she deems appropriate over the stamp.
+The immigration officer will stamp your passport and write the number of days he or she deems appropriate (and/or whatever amount of days your insurance covers) over the stamp.
 When those days are up, you gotta leave.

 A visa run is when you leave the country and return for another stamp.
 And unless you apply for Costa Rica residency straight away, you’ll do it too.